bdt105/modules/toolbox/README.md

 let t = new Rest(logFile, logToconsole);
 ~~~

-logFile and logToConsole are optional. they trace each call.
+logFile and logToConsole are optional.
+They trace each call.

 ## Functions ##

 ### call (callback: Function, method: string, url: string, body: any = null, contentType = "application/json", getRaw = false) ###
-Call a http or https url and calls callback function when done. geRw retreives untransformed result of the call.
+Call a http or https url and calls callback function when done. geRaw retreives untransformed result of the call.

 # Toolbox #
 Series of usefull functions.